javo2002/SOAR-EDR/README.md

-# SOAREDR Playbook
+# SOAR-EDR Project

 ## Overview
-This repository contains the SOAREDR (Security Orchestration, Automation, and Response for Endpoint Detection and Response) playbook.
-The playbook is designed to guide users through the process of handling security incidents, specifically focusing on isolating potentially compromised systems and communicating with users.
+This repository contains the SOAR-EDR (Security Orchestration, Automation, and Response for Endpoint Detection and Response) project influenced by **[MyDFIR]([https://www.youtube.com/watch?v=GWX19cpv21w](https://www.youtube.com/watch?v=Gs1pYJfWv7k))**.
+The playbook developed is designed to guide users through the process of handling security incidents, specifically focusing on isolating potentially compromised systems and communicating with users.

 ---